Namibia

 Day 8

-Leave the Ugab tributary and set off across a vast open plain with some long canters before lunch at the Quarry.
+Leave the Ugab tributary and set off across a vast open plain with some long canters before lunch stop at the Quarry.
 Continue across stony plains west towards the coast.
 Night in camp

 Day 9 Set off riding to the Messum River and Crater.
 Plenty of chances to move on again today.
 Night in camp